atimmer/devwars-minecraft/README.md

 > Bonus
 > Create a "start game" button at the start of the page that starts the game

 We completed 5 objectives and that resulted in 10 points.
+In the improved version the bonus object is present as well.

 ## What is DevWars?